 This is particularly true for our extremely intense interaction with the Oncology Institute of Southern Switzerland (IOSI) via numerous common working groups, which ensure a continuous exchange of ideas and in particular that new findings generated in the laboratory research can be immediately translated into clinical trials at IOSI.
 The same applies to the International Extranodal lymphoma Study Group (IELSG) with its worldwide network of collaborating centers.

 The IOR has a strong commitment to the education and training of young researchers through international collaborations with various universities and research centers.
 In addition, the IOR contributes to the educational programs of the Faculty of Biomedical Sciences of the Università della Svizzera italiana (USI) and to the doctoral school with the PhD Program in Cancer Biology and Oncology.

 The IOR is regularly involved in organizing academic and training courses.

 The IOR and the IOR Foundation are academic and non-profit organizations that promote research in the field of oncology.
 The institutional funding awarded to the IOR by the Confederation, the Canton and the City of Bellinzona plays a central role in supporting the Institute's activities.

-Our research projects are supported by competitive funding obtained by our researchers from national and international agencies such as the Swiss National Science Foundation (SNF), Innosuisse, the Swiss League Against Cancer (KLS), the Swiss Cancer Research Foundation (KFS), the Fondazione Ticinese Ricerca Cancro (FTRC) as well as the European Community and many private foundations.
+Our research projects are supported by competitive funding obtained by our researchers from national and international agencies such as the Swiss National Science Foundation (SNSF), Innosuisse, the Swiss Cancer League (KLS), the Swiss Cancer Research Foundation (KFS), the Fondazione Ticinese Ricerca Cancro (FTRC) as well as the European Community and many private foundations.
 In addition, the IOR receives funds from private donors, which are essential for continued research support, training programs, acquisition of new research tools, and enhancement of technology platforms available to our students and researchers.